This article was prepared with the contribution of Adeo DFIR Team.

 When we tried to extract these files, the .7z file could not be extracted while .jpg was exiting.
 This may be because the .7z file does not have a "Footer" value.
 When we look at the file "00031376.jpg" it says "he never win no checkered flag..
 When we do a Google search, we come across a song called erry Jerry Was A Race Car Driver ve and we see that this text in the picture is quoted from the lyrics.
 Returning to the 7 .7z "file;

 In HexEditor, we searched for a 7 .7z "file signature and found where the file started, but since there are no footer information in the .7z files, we will extract the file by guessing it.
 There is already a file named 'flegz.txt" in HexEditor.
-When we try to extract the file, we see that it is encrypted.
-When we try the song we see in the picture;

 We get a wrong password error, the file opens when we try the song "But he never did come in last".